SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 ### Get Help: docs, community, and more

-Whenever you have a question, there are a number of places where you can get the answers you need:
+There are a number of places where you can get the answers to questions you have:

 * Check out our [Release Notes](/docs/release-notes)
 * Search [Sumo Docs](https://help.sumologic.com/)